TANGIBLE INTERFACE RESEARCH

 Ultra-thin flexible actuators that can be applied to sheet materials - fabrics, paper, metals, or plastics - to create lightweight screens and active wallpaper - for displaying data, social media messages and animated patterns.

 The aim of this project was to develop 'wallpaper for the Internet of Things'.
-Initially it seemed unlikely that there could be a simple and reliable solution to the problem, but a gradual process of evolution created a surprisingly elegant and effective device (patent pending).
-Besides opening up new creative possibilities for crafts, aesthetics, and customisation, the resulting technology is interesting in two engineering respects - it does not use conventional discrete electromagnets to move the pixels, and it achieves complex pixel movements without a complex control system.
+Initially it seemed unlikely that there could be a simple and reliable design solution, but a gradual process of evolution created a surprisingly elegant and effective device (patent pending).
+Besides opening up new creative possibilities for crafts, aesthetics, and customisation, the resulting technology is interesting in two engineering respects - it uses ultra-thin electromagnets etched onto the surface of a PCB to switch the pixels, and it achieves complex pixel movements without a complex control system.

-This invention has recently been covered by the journal of the Institution of Mechanical Engineers and various technology websites.
+This invention has been covered by the journal of the Institution of Mechanical Engineers, and online media such as Imperica, Gizmodo, and The Register.

 The actuators can be manufactured cheaply (they could even be printed), so the overall cost of a display should be less than $0.10 per pixel - i.e. competitive with other large display technologies such as LEDs.